-The city wants to restore the Upper West Side’s 79th Street Boat Basin as a waterfront resource for the community.
-Last month, the Parks Department presented a $90 million proposal to Community Board 7 that would reconstruct docks damaged by previous storms, add additional boating berths to increase capacity, and make the area more resilient to climate change.
-According to the West Side Rag, the board, as well as many residents, support the project.
+The city is moving forward on restoring the Upper West Side’s 79th Street Boat Basin as a waterfront resource for the community.
+In December 2019, the Parks Department unveiled a $90 million proposal to reconstruct docks damaged by previous storms, add additional boating berths to increase capacity, make the area more resilient to climate change, and expand ecological research and education.
+To make this possible, the entire marina will be dredged to enable vessels to navigate it at all tidal cycles.
+With support from the local Community Board and many residents, the plan is now moving ahead, with construction expected to commence in 2023.

 Now that we know it is very possible to live a (reasonably) comfortable life on a 200-square-foot boat with your significant other and a dog, there’s no reason to pass up this opportunity to stretch out on a 28-foot sailboat for next to nothing.
 As Brokelyn first reports, artist Hannes Bend, is offering up his Bronx-docked boat up to anyone who wants to live a seafaring life—with the convenience of the city just handful of subway lines and stops away, of course—pretty much for free.